-Language Arts 6
+Language Arts 6 Year

-Students will explore the connections between reading and writing by engaging in components of readers' and writers' workshops.
+Students will explore the connections between reading and writing.
 Students will improve their reading comprehension and writing skills as they gain proficiency in the three major genres of narrative, informational, and argumentative reading and writing.
 Sixth grade students will focus on building a solid foundational understanding of each of the major genres including their components and organizational structures.
 Students will read in a variety of contexts including whole-class texts and independent reading.

-Advanced Math 6
+Advanced Math 6 Year